SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 1. Configure logging in PostgreSQL

-**Pre-requisites:**
+**Prerequisites:**

-* Locate your local PostgreSQL **postgresql.con**f configuration file in the database data_directory.
+* Locate your local PostgreSQL **postgresql.conf** configuration file in the database data_directory.
 For more information, see the [PostgreSQL File Locations documentation](https://www.postgresql.org/docs/9.1/static/runtime-config-file-locations.html).
 By default it’s located at `/var/lib/pgsql/<version>/data/postgresql.conf`.
 You can run SHOW config_file command inside your server’s psql shell to get the location.

 After determining the location of conf file modify the PostgreSQL **postgresql.conf** configuration file logging parameters

 1. Connect to the database server(using SSH) in a terminal window.
 2. Open postgresql.conf configuration file.